Martin322s/online-shop-react/README.md

 - Send a GET request to /users/logout.
 - Clear session information stored in browser storage upon success.
 - Redirect the user to the Dashboard page upon successful logout.

+## Dashboard (15 pts)
+- Display a list of all shoes in the system.
+- Clicking on the details button in a shoe card leads to the details page for that shoe.
+- Accessible to both guests and logged-in users.
+- If there are no shoes, display a specific view.
+- Send a GET request to /data/shoes?sortBy=_createdOn%20desc to retrieve the list of shoes.